blend-os/website/docs/reference/utils/bpkg.md

 Unzip the file into any folder (open it with your archive manager), then open your terminal.

 `cd` to the folder you extracted it to, then do `#!bash chmod +x install.sh && ./install.sh`.

+## :material-clipboard-text: Reference

+### :material-file-code: `bpkg.yaml`

+`bpkg` will generate a config file at first run.

+!!! warning ""
+    The config file will need to be updated every time you add or delete a container by running `#!bash bpkg overwrite-config` in your terminal.

+Its contents will look something like this based on your containers:

+??? abstract "Obtaining the container list"
+    The container list is obtained by using the following commands:

+    ```bash
+    podman ps -a --no-trunc --size --format '{{.Names}}'
+    ```
+    ```bash
+    podman ps -a --no-trunc --size --format '{{.Image}}'
+    ```

+    The YAML code is generated from the output.

+--8<-- "docs/reference/utils/files/bpkg.yaml.md"

 ## :material-file-cog: Configuration